johnellinwood/smartfire/README.md

 ## Overview
-The Sit Group's Proflame 2 control system is used in most modern natural gas and propane indoor residential fireplaces, like Jotul, Mendota, Regency, Lennox, and otehrs.
+The Sit Group's Proflame 2 control system is used in most modern natural gas and propane indoor residential fireplaces, like Jotul, Mendota, Regency, Empire, Lennox, and others.
 It uses radio frequency transmission to remotely control the fireplace by way of a handheld transmitter and a fixed receiver inside the fireplace.
 This application provides a software implementation of the encoding necessary to transmit compatible commands using generic radio interfaces.
 A python API, command line interface, and REST server